 Yuval: Does it also work with watches or other things?

->

-> Garry: Interesting, interesting.
+Garry: Interesting, interesting.
 Again, you need that flat surface to surface exposure.
-I think the third generation of the Apple watch, Apple Watch 3, has got Qi charging.
+I think the third generation of the Apple Watch, Apple Watch 3, has got Qi charging.
 The first two generations had a different magnetic induction but yes, I think you can … well, lay the Apple Watch on there and it will automatically as well.
-As, of course, not just the Apple iPhones but virtually all your Samsung, Galaxy, Nokia phone will also have Qi Charging installed.
+As, of course, not just the Apple iPhones but virtually all your Samsung, Galaxy, Nokia phones will also have Qi Charging installed.

->

-> Yuval: I ask this of many guests.
+Yuval: I ask this of many guests.
 So, let’s assume Garry, that you are able to control the Wi-Charge engineering and development plan for the next 18 months.
 What would you want us to do to help your business?

->

-> Garry: Well, you see, I think the flexibility of having a safe way of delivering power is an incredible opportunity.
-Obviously the range and the depth and the feel is going to be one of the major hurdles because at the moment now, I think we’ve got about a 30 foot range to be able to deliver the power over and if you could truly saturate a room safely with energy.
-So you could pick up charge like you could pick up wi-fi signal.
+Garry: Well, you see, I think the flexibility of having a safe way of delivering power is an incredible opportunity.
+Obviously the range and the depth and the feel is going to be one of the major hurdles because at the moment now, I think we’ve got about a 30-foot range to be able to deliver the power over and if you could truly saturate a room safely with energy.
+So you could pick up a charge like you could pick up a wi-fi signal.
 That will be truly the holy grail.

->

-> Yuval: I got it.
+Yuval: I got it.
 Okay, so Garry how can people get in touch with you to learn more about your company and the work that you guys are doing?

 Garry: The best way to get to me is to email me at email@example.com